wikimedia/service-runner/README.md

 # Set to 0 to run everything in a single process without clustering.
 num_workers: 1

-# Timeout for worker startup in milliseconds.
-Default is 60000.
-startup_timeout: 10000

 # Number of milliseconds to wait for a heartbeat from worker before killing
 # and restarting it
 worker_heartbeat_timeout: 7500